 He Carried a Torch

-I married her because she was the closest thing to the One Who Got Away, but of course, she wasn’t the same girl at all.
-I probably should have married someone who was the total opposite, so I wouldn’t have constantly been reminded of what I was missing.
+I married her because she was the closest thing to the One Who Got Away, but she was not the same girl at all.
+I probably should have married someone who was the total opposite so there would be no temptation for comparison; so I would not be constantly reminded of what I was missing.

-The reality, of course, was that I had no idea what I was missing, or even if I were missing anything good.
+The reality, of course, was that I had no idea what I was missing, or even if I was missing anything important or worthwhile.

-She deserved to see it, too.
-But I was stupid and never gave myself to her fully.
-I was holding back a part of myself for a phantom.
-I refused to let go of this fantasy of a missed lifetime of perfect love based on a few hormonal months when I was 17.
+My wife deserved to see love in my eyes, but I never fully gave myself to her.
+I held back a large part of myself for a phantom.
+I refused to let go of this fantasy of a missed lifetime of perfect love based on a few hormonal months when I was seventeen.

 I never cheated.
 I was good and kind to her.
 I treated her well.
 I genuinely liked her and didn’t want to hurt her.
 She loved me and was good to me; she believed in me and was there for me whenever I needed her.
 And I really did appreciate all that.
 But still, I refused to give her my heart.

-And stupid me, after she died, when I was in my late 70s, I actually made a serious effort to find my lost love, as if it was my last chance to finally have what I’d been missing my entire life.
+After she died, when I was in my late seventies, I made a serious effort to find my lost love, as if it were my last chance to finally have what I’d been missing my entire life.

 I never found her.
 (I know now that she died in her 20s.
 Oh, the irony of that!)

-I lived my entire life chasing some imagined love out there when all the while, all I had to do was turn to my wife, (when she was alive of course), and look at her and really see her.
+I lived my entire life chasing some imagined love out there when all the while, all I had to do was turn to my wife and look at her and really see her.
 If I had done that just once, everything after that might have been different.